 California civil code 3342 establishes strict liability in California for dog bites.
 It essentially means dog owners are liable for dog bite victims’ injuries even when the owner is not at fault for the dog bite.

-Some other states, including Nevada, New Mexico and Wyoming, have a “one bite rule” meaning dog owners are only liable for the injuries their dogs cause when they’re aware of their dog’s dangerous tendencies.
+Dog bite law in other states, including Nevada, New Mexico and Wyoming, includes a “one bite rule” meaning dog owners are only liable for the injuries their dogs cause when they’re aware of their dog’s dangerous tendencies.

 There are exceptions to California’s strict liability rules regarding dog bites: